-5.4 POST START CHECKS AND SETTINGS
+4.4 POST START CHECKS AND SETTINGS

-- NEVER START THE MACHINE AND WALK AWAY WITHOUT THOROUGHLY CHECKING THAT ALL SYSTEMS ARE FUNCTIONING CORRECTLY. - After start, double check that the correct oil flow path is occurring, particularly when filtering as a dialysis whilst machinery is on line. - Check all hoses and fittings for signs of leaking. - Remember that the Lubemaster holds approximately 20 litres within its circuit, oil which may have an effect on the oil level of the equipment, particularly in smaller systems.
+- NEVER START THE MACHINE AND WALK AWAY WITHOUT THOROUGHLY CHECKING THAT ALL SYSTEMS ARE FUNCTIONING CORRECTLY. - After start, double check that the correct oil flow path is occurring, particularly when filtering as a dialysis whilst machinery is on line. - Check all hoses and fittings for signs of leaking. - After about 5 minutes of running, check the sight glass in the Lubemaster tank to ensure that the oil is not entering the holding tank - oil in the holding tank could be oil draining from the machinery. - Remember that the Lubemaster holds approximately 20 litres within its circuit, oil which may have an effect on the oil level of the equipment, particularly in smaller systems.
 If possible, check that the equipment oil level is adequate and top up if necessary. -